 The timing of this project aligns with State and National initiatives to implement electric vehicles and infrastructure and will position Suffolk to be a State leader for electric vehicle training and education.
 As a member institution of the Governor's Excelsior Automotive Task Force and Electric Vehicle Training Subcommittee, SCCC's program has been involved in ongoing discussions to respond to EV training needs and has begun training for electric vehicle technology through its corporate partnerships.
-The Tesla START program is one of only eight such programs nationally, and the only of its kind in the northeast of the United States.
 In June of 2022 Suffolk partnered with the National Science Foundation's Center for Advanced Automotive Technology, Macomb Community College, and Wayne State University to provide two days of electric vehicle professional development training for local College and high school Instructors, municipalities, and industry professionals.
 The proposed facility will allow SCCC to further expand solutions for both short-term and long-term training needs in the electric vehicle space.